harmony-one/x/progress/theo-fandrich.md

 2023-11-06 Tue: Product tested, listed out bugs, delegated fixes to engineers.
-Worked through credits handling with Artem, Nagesh should be setting up iOS credits system by Friday.

 2023-11-06 Mon: Worked on preparing app store submission.
-Calculated pricing for Voice AI and discussed with Artem and Nagesh how the backend and iOS app should communicate to support the bahavior.
-Frank, Sergey, Alaina, and I will have the updated UI implemented by Tuesday morning.
+Calculated pricing for Voice AI and documented how the backend and iOS app should communicate to support the bahavior.
+The updated UI will be implemented by Tuesday morning.

 ---